sozgny/XS2C/README.md

 # XS2C — eXplainable Sensor-to-Component Framework

-XS2C is a framework for anomaly detection and root cause diagnosis in multivariate time series combining attention-based GNN and consistency-based diagnosis.
+XS2C is a framework for anomaly detection and root cause diagnosis in multivariate time series combining attention-based GNN anomaly detection with consistency-based diagnosis.
 After graph construction, it consists of two components: **detection** and **diagnosis**.

 ---